This information is for people in the UK. If you’re outside the UK, your local epilepsy group may be able to help.

 Access to Work If your epilepsy affects your ability to do your job or means you have to pay work-related costs, Access to Work grants can help pay for practical support.

-Attendance Allowance A benefit to help with personal care if you have a disability and are 65 or over.
+Attendance Allowance A benefit to help with personal care if you have a disability and have reached state pension age.

 Blue Badge scheme Allows you to park close to your destination if you have severe mobility problems.

 Carers Allowance If you look after someone with epilepsy who has substantial care needs, you may be entitled to Carer’s Allowance.